Identity crisis: Co-founder of Doodles says it’s not an NFT project

-Going forward, Castro said doodles will focus on its “most loyal collectors” and it won’t spend resources “appeasing those with financial motivations.”
+Going forward, Castro said Doodles will focus on its “most loyal collectors” and won’t spend resources “appeasing those with financial motivations.”

-Castro later tweeted a response to the criticism and doubled down on its new focus but said it “will continue to use NFT tech as the connective tissue between everything we do.”
+Castro later tweeted a response to the criticism and doubled down on the project’s new focus but said it “will continue to use NFT tech as the connective tissue between everything we do.”

 He added the aim was to “evolve beyond vicious speculative cycles” by “bringing in intrinsically motivated users,” solving real problems and releasing products with a market fit.

 Playboy’s NFT endeavor strips down its crypto earnings